CS3398-betazoids-alphamales/CS3398-betazoids-S2020/README.md

 ## Status

 We have successfully built our database, built the front-end of the website, and have connected the two.
-We have also implemented a search of database recipes as well as a typehead for both searches.
+We have also implemented a search of database recipes as well as a typehead for both the recipe and ingredient searches.

 ### Next Steps